31 YEAR OVERVIEW

 In the same timeframe, the southern white rhino, native to South Africa, has grown from 4,000 to around 20,000, showing that dramatic resurgences can occur with the right management strategies.

 Africa’s rhinos are under heavy siege, with 1,024 killed in 2017, and more than 8,000 since 2007!

 As a matter of interest, the other three rhino species Indian, Sumatran and Javan, have approximately 2,500, 180 and 40 respectively.

-Celebrated former England captain and dashing batsman, David Gower, became our second patron in 1992, followed by world class golfer, Nick Price, formerly from Zimbabwe, in 1993, Australia’s best-selling author, Bryce Courtenay (deceased), in 1994 and Australian Wallaby David Pocock in 2014 We are thrilled and honoured to have such a distinguished group of patrons, and thank you, gentlemen, for adding your names and reputations to our foundation to enhance our credibility.
+Celebrated former England captain and dashing batsman, David Gower, became our second patron in 1992, followed by world class golfer, Nick Price, formerly from Zimbabwe, in 1993, Australia’s best-selling author, Bryce Courtenay (deceased), in 1994, former Australian cricket captain and attacking batsman Kim Hughes in 2012 and Australian Wallaby David Pocock in 2014 We are thrilled and honoured to have such a distinguished group of patrons, and thank you, gentlemen, for adding your names and reputations to our foundation to enhance our credibility.

-We have hosted over 400 passengers on our safaris to Zimbabwe, Botswana and South Africa, and our main destinations have been Imire, Hwange, Victoria Falls, Chobe and the Okavango Delta, with less frequent visits to Lake Kariba, Cape Town and Etosha.
+We have hosted nearly 500 passengers on our safaris to Zimbabwe, Botswana and South Africa, and our main destinations have been Imire, Hwange, Victoria Falls, Chobe and the Okavango Delta, with less frequent visits to Lake Kariba, Cape Town and Etosha.
 Without doubt, these are amazing trips and tremendous value.